 The United Methodist Committee on Relief (UMCOR) started the National Justice For Our Neighbors network in 1999 as a response to the 1996 passage of one of the harshest immigration laws in recent history.

-In 2000, the Immigrant Legal Center was founded as Justice For Our Neighbors-Nebraska (JFON-NE).
-Legal clinics were started by churches in Omaha, Sioux City, and Des Moines with support from the Nebraska and Iowa Conferences.
-Attorneys from JFON in Washington DC flew in monthly to supervise the clinics and advise the clients.
+Legal clinics were started by United Methodist Churches in Omaha, Sioux City, and Des Moines.
+Attorneys from JFON in Washington, D.C. flew in monthly to supervise the legal clinics and advise the clients.
 Volunteers coordinated the clinics and conducted the intake interviews.

 In 2011, the board of directors hired an executive director and legal director to grow the organization.